-One 15-lap race (14-laps chicane) with classes as follows:
+One 15-lap race (14-lap chicane) with classes as follows:

-- 14. Middleweight GP

-- 15. Ultra-Lightweight GP

-- If fewer than 10 starters, GP race length is 10 laps.
+- 17. Middleweight GP (Both Days) - 18.
+Ultra-Lightweight GP / 250 Ninja GP (Both Days) - If fewer than 10 starters, GP race length is 10 laps.

 At the discretion of the Race Director and Track Marshal race lap counts may be reduced due to weather, safety or other unforeseen schedule constraints.